metal3d/docker-auto-dnsmasq/README.md

 It removes NetworkManager dnsmasq configuration, stop the docker-auto-dns service and removes it.

-If you used `USE_DNSMASQ_IN_DOCKER`at installation step, so the Makefile also removes the DNS entry from `daemon.json` file, and the "docker-bridge" configuration.

-If you want to remove the firewall rules on `firewalld` , please use:
+If you want to remove the firewall rules on `firewalld`, please use:

 ```bash
 make uninstall-firewall-rules